-Other failsafe options include an on-board sensor system that can restore equilibrium when one or more rotors are lost.
-This is achieved by inducing yaw forces to stabilise the average force of the remaining propellers.
+Other failsafe options include an onboard sensor system that can restore equilibrium when one or more rotors are lost.
+This is achieved by inducing yaw forces to stabilize the average force of the remaining propellers.

 3) Detect and Avoid

-Situational awareness and collision avoidance are currently an important piece of the jigsaw puzzle of reliable unmanned autonomous platforms.
+Situational awareness and collision avoidance are currently important pieces of the jigsaw puzzle of reliable unmanned autonomous platforms.

 4) Platform Structure Durability